 How to do the plank challenge: The aim of the 30-day plank challenge is simply to plank every day to build up your own plank time.
 On the first day, set up your stopwatch and plank for as long as you reasonably can.
 Each day thereafter, increase the amount of time that you hold your plank by at least 10 seconds.
 Power through the 30-days and see how much you can supercharge your core strength!

 Not sure how to plank?
-Check out Woman’s Health’s guide to planking before you get started.
+Check out Women’s Health’s guide to planking before you get started.

 10 minute sweat challenge